What exactly is MVP?

 User Story Mapping

 User Story Mapping is a method of recreating users’ journey through your product, from opening an app to solving their problem.
-To choose your MVP features using this method, follow these 5 steps.
+To choose your MVP features using this method, follow these 5 steps:

 1. Define benefits.
 What is the principal goal of the product that distinguishes you from a competitor?
 The answer should be no longer than one sentence.
 Let’s take donuts as an example again.
-The primary goal is to make customizable donuts with a great, chewy, velvety dough and have them delivered contact-free.
+The primary goal is to make customizable donuts with great, chewy, velvety dough and have them delivered contact-free.

 2. Recreate the journey.
 Be inventive, put the customer first, and think about distinct steps and scenarios.
-For instance, to buy a donut on our app-to-be, a user goes through 5 stages: browsing, providing address and delivery instructions, managing order, paying, and delivering.
+For instance, to buy a donut on our app-to-be, a user goes through 5 stages: browsing, providing address and delivery instructions, managing orders, paying, and delivering.

 3. Write down the MVP features for each step.
-For successful browsing, you need a catalog or sprinkles and fillings, a search bar, a customization page, best sellers (for those who can’t decide) etc. Providing address and delivery instructions require a built-in map and various text fields.
+For successful browsing, you need a catalog or sprinkles and fillings, a search bar, a customization page, best sellers (for those who can’t decide), etc. Providing address and delivery instructions requires a built-in map and various text fields.
 To pay, your users need different options—pay with Debit/Credit Card, with Apple Pay, with Google Pay, or with PayPal.
 For delivering, you need an estimation of time and a tracking system.

 4. Rank MVP features in each step from must-haves to won’t-haves.
-The primary criteria is to what extent it will help to finish the purchasing process and how often your clients will use it.
-Let’s say that in browsing the catalog and the customization page are the most important features for the idea, while best sellers are not a crucial feature yet.
+The primary criteria are to what extent it will help to finish the purchasing process and how often your clients will use it.
+Let’s say that browsing the catalog and the customization page are the most important features for the idea, while best sellers are not a crucial feature yet.
 For delivering features, an estimation of time can be deemed more important than the tracking system.

 After the final step, you will get an MVP features list.
 Not only will it indicate the essential functionality for the first version but also a plan for further updates.

-Another approach is MoSCoW prioritization technique.
+Another approach is the MoSCoW prioritization technique.
 It allows you to easily divide all possible MVP features into 4 categories.

 First of all, you and your team need to determine the primary criteria for prioritization — it can be the customer’s benefits, development complexity, cost, etc.

-• ‘Must have’ is the most vital category.
+- ‘Must have’ is the most vital category.
 These are MVP features you cannot live without.
 You should discuss with your team: will the product work without this feature?
 If the answer is no, it is undoubtedly a must-have.
 For our donut delivery MVP, being able to choose the quantity is definitely a must-have.

-• If your answer is ‘probably so’, it’s what you should have.
+- If your answer is ‘probably so’, it’s what you should have.
 Here go MVP features that are substantial and add notable value, but the product can live and function without them.
 For example, the ability to filter donut prices from low to high.

-• Will not have is a category that includes extra MVP features that are not vital or important this time, but you wish to have them in the future.
+- ‘Will not have’ is a category that includes extra MVP features that are not vital this time, but you wish to have in the future.
 Just write them down and come back after your MVP has been successfully tested.
 Let’s say it would be nice for our customers to be able to choose priority delivery, but let’s be honest — it’s not that necessary right now.

 All features in the ‘must have’ category will be in your future MVP.
-And though features that you ‘should have’ are not vital, you may need to work around them on the development stage.
-‘Could have’ functionality can be added to the MVP if time and budget allow for extra features.
+And though features that you ‘should have’ are not vital, you may need to work around them in the development stage.
+‘Could have’ functionality can be added to the MVP if time and budget allow extra features.
 Finally, ‘will not have’ can be ruled out.
 For now.

-Let’s say that as our MVP features example we have four possible options.
+Let’s say that as our MVP features example, we have four possible options.
 Above is what the choosing process will look like for the donut delivery MVP in a single elimination bracket.

 As you can see in the charts, the results are in: the champion of the MVP features is… Catalog!
 The second and third places are reserved for the bestsellers page and tracking orders, respectively.
 And the last one out of the four features is priority delivery.
-Better luck in other MVPs?
+Better luck with other MVPs?

 March Madness-style process may take longer, but you can make it a team-building activity.
 Fill the brackets of MVP features with your teammates and compare them or draw one on a whiteboard and discuss matches together.